pleku/postmessageaddon/README.md

 PostMessageIFrame - when you need to embed and communicate with another app or page.
 Extends BrowserFrame component from core Vaadin Framework.

-PostMessageWindowUtils - for opening a location in another browser window/tab and posting message into them.
-Doesn't currently support directly listening to messages from opened windows, but the PostMessageReceiver can be used for this.
+PostMessageWindow - for opening a location in another browser window/tab and posting/receiving messages to/from them.

 ## License